Vengadesan017/Udemy-Newt/Java/Java_full_stack/Readme.md

 - Collections
   - list - ordered collection (also known as a sequence).
 Lists can contain duplicate elements
-  - set - does not allow duplicate elements, not order
+  - set - does not allow duplicate elements, not order ( sorted by Natural Order )
   - queue - FIFO order
   - map - key-value pair
   - all types